HadrienGardeur/webpub-js/README.md

 ##Live Demo

-A live demo of a Web Publication is available at: https://hadriengardeur.github.io/webpub-manifest/examples/MobyDick/index.html
+A live demo of a Web Publication enhanced by Web Publication JS is available at: https://hadriengardeur.github.io/webpub-manifest/examples/progressive-enhancements/index.html

-The manifest for this demo is available at: https://hadriengardeur.github.io/webpub-manifest/examples/MobyDick/manifest.json
+The manifest for this demo is available at: https://hadriengardeur.github.io/webpub-manifest/examples/progressive-enhancements/manifest.json